-This is striking, especially in the context of recent headlines that demonstrate the significant financial and reputational implications for the organizations involved.
-A few examples:
+This is striking, especially in the context of headlines that demonstrate the significant financial and reputational implications for the organizations involved.
+A couple examples:

-- City defrauded out of \$503,000 due to phishing scam - More charges laid in assaults at a private school after cell phone video goes viral - Provincial government foundation \$15M cut to make 'significant difference' to non-profit organizations, charities
+- City defrauded out of \$503,000 due to phishing scam - More charges laid in assaults at a private school after cell phone video goes viral preparedness (Refer to Section 6.2, Worst Case Scenario Exercises).
+During these times of uncertainty, constant change and business disruption, an organization's long-term viability hinges on its ability to:

 Many organizations attempt to implement a risk management program after a negative event has occurred.
-This MAG will help readers provide a disciplined and holistic approach to managing the many current and emerging risks in their organizations.
+This guideline will help readers provide a disciplined and holistic approach to managing the many current and emerging risks in their organizations.